zapulam/CodeNames/README.md

             |___ original_words.txt

 **BONUS:** If you wish to add new words (or remove words), you can create new text files in the **words/** directory and write a single word per line (similar to the structure of *words.txt* or original_words.txt*).
 This allows for endless fun!

+For the custom bill version run *"python main.py --custom"*!